Milwaukee Area Technical College

 If your answer to Question 3 is:

-Question: I am a potential graduate.
-Do I have to submit a graduation application?
+Question: Do I have to submit a graduation application?

-Answer: Yes, submitting a graduation application is REQUIRED if you wish to be graduated from a program, regardless of whether or not you plan to attend the commencement ceremony.
+Answer: Yes, submitting a graduation application is REQUIRED if you wish to graduate from a program, regardless of whether or not you plan to attend the commencement ceremony.

 Question: How and where do I submit a graduation application?